harikc456/wav2vec2_llama_hf/README.md

 ## Acknowledgements

-- This work is heavily based on the original Omnilingual model from Fairseq/Meta AI.
+- This work is based on the original Omnilingual models from Fairseq/Meta AI, supporting both CTC and LLM architectures.
 - Great appreciation to the Hugging Face team for their work on the `transformers` library and the tools that make sharing and using models straightforward.

 ## License